Operation Mainau: Insertion and contact with IRA

 Görtz left Germany at 2100 hrs on 4 May 1940.
 He was piloted to Ireland aboard a He 111 medium bomber and he made the jump in bad weather from 1,500 metres.
 According to his postwar statement he claimed to have landed in a farm outside Trim, but his actual location was Ballivor, County Meath.
 His radio was lost during the jump, as was the shovel he had planned to bury his parachute with.
 He was wearing his full Luftwaffe parade dress.

 Görtz was actually eighty miles from the house of Iseult Stuart in Laragh, County Wicklow.

-He marched the entire distance asking for directions along the way, including at a Garda station in Poulaphouca, despite wearing full Luftwaffe parade dress he was not detained.
+He marched the entire distance asking for directions along the way, including at a Garda Siochana (police) station in Poulaphouca.
+Despite wearing full Luftwaffe parade dress, he was not detained.
 He reached Mrs. Stuart's house on 9 May.
-That night Görtz was collected by Seamus O'Donovan who took him to his home, "Florenceville", in Shankill, County Dublin.
+That night Görtz was collected by Seamus O'Donovan who took him to his home, "Florenceville", in Shankill, Dublin.
 He had successfully made contact with the IRA.

 On 11 May he was moved by O'Donovan, Stephen Carroll Held, and Patrick McNeela to the home of J.J.
 O'Neill in Rathmines.
 During this he handed over $165,000 in American currency to the IRA and kept $10,000 for himself.
 Görtz stayed with the O'Neills until at least 19 May when he was moved to the custody of Stephen Held.
 Following this he was to meet with IRA supremo Stephen Hayes and remain on the loose in Ireland for a total of eighteen months.

 Held's home was raided soon after the meeting with Hayes took place, (23 May).
 Papers and effects belonging to Görtz were seized including his parachute, various Luftwaffe identifying badges, German decorations from World War I, and data about Irish harbors and defence installations.
-Görtz was to remain at liberty, but the Abwehr, once they were told of events by the head of the German Legation, Dr Eduard Hempel, considered Mainau to have failed.
+Görtz was to remain at liberty, but the Abwehr, once they were told of events by the head of the German Legation, Eduard Hempel, considered Mainau to have failed.
 The Abwehr war diary records for 25 May: